Table of Contents

 If enabled, a change to a session's font will cause the window to grow or shrink.

-Zoom button maximizes vertically only
+Zoom maximizes vertically only

 If enabled, the green "Zoom" button expands a terminal window vertically but does not affect its width.
 This can be overridden by holding down shift while clicking the zoom button.